 LSME will work with its academic community to discuss any changes in the key definitions that support its equality, diversity and inclusivity strategy.
 Freedom of speech within the law for all staff, students and visiting speakers is guaranteed by the College’s Code of Practice on Freedom of Speech, which will not be affected by the adoption of such specific statements and definitions.

-Subject to the statutory provisions of the organisation, no member or employee will be treated less favourably than any other on the grounds of sex, marital or parental status, race ethnic or national origin, colour, disability, sexual orientation, gender reassignment or religion.
-This policy ensures that staffs are treated wholly on the basis of their aptitudes, skills and abilities in relation to the requirements of the post.
-This applies to all aspects of employment including the recruitment and selection, probation, appraisal, staff development, promotion, redundancy, disciplinary or grievance procedures.
+Subject to the statutory provisions of the organisation, no member or employee will be treated less favourably than any other on the grounds of sex, marital or parental status, race-ethnic or national origin, disability, sexual orientation, gender reassignment or religion.
+This policy ensures that staffs are treated wholly based on their aptitudes, skills and abilities in relation to the requirements of the post.
+This applies to all aspects of employment including recruitment and selection, probation, appraisal, staff development, promotion, redundancy, disciplinary or grievance procedures.